JZJisawesome/anslatortray-rs/README.md

 If you have suggestions for how the project could be improved, please visit the repository's issues page on <a href="https://github.com/JZJisawesome/anslatortray-rs/issues">Github</a> or <a href="https://gitlab.com/JZJisawesome/anslatortray-rs/-/issues">GitLab</a> or contact me directly :)

+Be sure to check out the documentation at <https://docs.rs/anslatortray/latest/anslatortray/>!

 # Library Examples

 Try compiling this example code: